 Training Approach

-In March 2026, the blended learning trajectory will begin.
-Ten selected social workers will start with e-learning modules, covering topics such as deafness, Deaf culture, causes of hearing loss, child development, and visual communication.
-Throughout the process, Kentalis International Foundation provides technical support and expert guidance.
+In April 2026, the blended learning trajectory began.
+Ten selected social workers started with e-learning modules, covering topics such as deafness, Deaf culture, causes of hearing loss, child development, and visual communication.
+Throughout the process, Kentalis International Foundation provided technical support and expert guidance.

-Following the e-learning phase, two weeks of on-location training will take place in Côte d’Ivoire.
+Following the e-learning phase, two weeks of on-location training have taken place in Abidjan, Côte d’Ivoire.

-• The first week, social workers will be trained.
-Kentalis trainers and Deaf role models will provide a five-day intensive PAW course to the selected social workers, strengthening their skills.
+- In April 2026, ten social workers have been trained.
+Two Kentalis trainers and Deaf role models have provided a five-day intensive PAW course to the selected social workers, strengthening their skills.

 This train-the-trainer structure ensures long-term sustainability and enables the program to reach families who are often excluded from support and information.